 You don't need to give a copy of this contract to the Employment Standards Branch.

 - Meet the federal requirements for hiring live-in caregivers

-- Follow the rules for hiring temporary foreign workers
+- Follow the rules for hiring foreign workers

 - Meet WorkSafeBC requirements